 I especially bought this for the built-in 4g sim card so I can use it as a watch and phone on the go (like the iWatch but cheaper).
 This doesn’t seem to be on the US model but is on the UK model.

-If I’ve missed a winner from the list let me know in the comments below.
+If I’ve missed a winner for a running with music, let me know in the comments below.